-In some cases, for example when Tobiko is run after upgrade of cloud, it may be expected that resources used for tests should be already created.
-Tobiko should not try to create resources than and just run tests using what is already created.
-To configure Tobiko to not create test resources, environment variable TOBIKO_PREVENT_CREATE can be used:
+In some cases, for example when Tobiko is run after an upgrade of a cloud, it may be expected that resources used for tests have already been created.
+Tobiko should not try to create resources than and just run tests using what has already been created.
+To configure Tobiko to not create test resources, the environment variable TOBIKO\PREVENT\CREATE can be used:

-export TOBIKO_PREVENT_CREATE=True
+export TOBIKO\PREVENT\CREATE=True

-If this is set to True or 1 then Tobiko will not try to create resources like VMs, networks, routers or images and just run validation of what is exists in the cloud already.
+If this is set to True or 1 then Tobiko will not try to create resources like VMs, networks, routers, or images and just run validations of what exists in the cloud already.